 Step 5.
 Make the decision

-#4 is the first option chosen in this situation because the children are in the dental office and all indications are that the Mom will proceed with treatment.
-Informing CPS would most likely not get dental care any faster for these children.
+#4 is the first option chosen in this situation because the children are in the dental office and all indications are that the Mother will proceed with treatment.
+Informing Child Protective Services (CPS) would most likely not get dental care any faster for these children.
 Option #5 would be also be part of the treatment plan.

 Step 6.
 Implement the decision